 When talking about guns, or any safety-related subject, give the other parent the sense that you’re on a team, and communicate your expectations.
 Something like “We don’t give our children soda” or “We don’t let them play on the internet” could be a good starting point.

 Then, move into more difficult subjects, King says.
 “Here are some more serious concerns I have,” you might say, and bring up gun safety.
-She suggests that you couch it in your own concerns, not an accusatory manner.
+She suggests that you couch it in your own concerns, not in an accusatory manner.

 “All parents want to keep their kids safe,” Bennett says.
-She suggests asking about access to guns along with a check-in regarding booster seats, bike riding, pools, allergies and internet safety.
+She suggests asking about access to guns along with a check-in regarding booster seats, bike riding, pools, allergies, and internet safety.
 Also mention if you have a particularly inquisitive or impulsive child.

 Then say, “I just want to check if there are any firearms in the home, and if they’re locked up.” or “My kid is curious, and I need to check if there are any unlocked firearms in the house.”

 Gina would like to be asked about guns in the same straightforward way that parents ask about nuts or pets: “‘Do you have guns in your house?
 How are they stored?’
 That simple.
 I would never be offended at the question, because it shows thoughtfulness and concern for safety.”